justinmahar/articulate-nlg/README.md

 In the real world, we operate on the context of any given situation.
 For instance, if we know someone's name, we might use it in a sentence while articulating a thought.

 Context generators allow us to do just that.
-You can reference information about a particular situation and weave it into your generated text.
+You can reference information about a particular situation and weave it into your generated text, like a mail merge.

 ```ts
 let generator = {